grokability/goodforms-js/snippet/README.md

 `goodverification_status` will be set to the extended 'status' of the email - `valid`, `unknown`, or `catchall`.
 It is not possible to submit an `invalid` email address (that's kinda the point).

-You can inspect the checksum to determine whether or not the email was legitimately verified by FIXME FILL THIS IN (confirmation step)
+You can inspect the checksum to determine whether or not the email was legitimately verified by using the certify API - details in PROTOCOL.md

 ## Explicit Mode